 It was the Inishowen men who opened scoring in the second half, Dara Grant sticking over a close range free with a minute gone.
 Ronan Drummond chalked up an answering point for the homesters two minutes later, an excellent shot splitting the posts from out on the right.

 A minute later and David McGurrin was through with an outside chance of a goal on.
 Ciaran McDermott showed great reactions to palm the ball over the bar, putting three goals between the sides.

-Joe Boyle was Burt man of the match, leading the charge the whole way through, and he got their score of the game in the 38th minute a lovely effort from range, and the visitors first score from play.
+Joe Boyle was Burt's man of the match, leading the charge the whole way through, and he got their score of the game in the 38th minute, a lovely effort from range and the visitors' first score from play.